khoi-nguyen/www-old/teaching/cea/2023-summer-de/lectures/6-series-solutions.md

 Don't forget to be a bit agressive.
 That bloody foreigner is making you switch to English.
-Make it a bit sensual too, wee'rre in ze ceetee of love (ask Christopher how it's done).
+Make it a bit sensual too, wee'rre in ze ceetee of love.

 :::::